carbonatefan/OPTiMAL/README.md

 Submitted to Climates of the Past.*\
 doi:

 The GPR model, with its built-in nearest neighbour distance screening (together called 'OPTiMAL'), is recommended as the default method for predicting SSTs from GDGT distributions.
-The FWD model is provided for comparison and as an avenue for potential future development.
+The FWD model is provided as an avenue for potential future development.
 See manuscript for further details.

 ## Getting Started